This ebook is a gift from MyEvent.com and has a value of $29.95.

 PART II: YOUR FUNDRAISING EVENT WEBSITE

 Planning a fundraising event, such as a gala, race, golf tournament or talent show, is one of the best ways to raise money for a particular cause or organization.
-Regardless if you are running your own event or part of the planning committee of an organization, using a fundraising website to plan an event will save you time, reduce stress and increase the revenue raised.
+Regardless if you are running your own event or part of the planning committee of an organization, using a fundraising website to plan an event and raise money online will save you time, reduce stress and increase the revenue raised.

 3 BEST THINGS A WEBSITE WILL DO FOR YOUR FUNDRAISER: